 Ocean Tech Program

 Ocean Technology is recognized as a multidisciplinary field that combines ocean science with the classical engineering disciplines and advances in computer science.
-The goal of this class is to prepare students for a New Era of study in Oceanography.
+The goal of this class is to prepare undergraduate students for a new era of study in Oceanography.

 The ERIS (Exploration and Remote Instrumentation by Students) cabled observatory is a student designed and built underwater learning facility at the University of Washington.
 This is a "hands-on" style course for variable credit which focuses on the technological challenges and potential solutions for this facility.
 ERIS and its educational mission enables undergraduate students to design, build, operate, and maintain a cabled underwater observatory providing for a continuous data-stream for analysis, interpretation, and communication by students.
 From inspiration through implementation, this program is focused on the creation and operation of an underwater science sensor network located off the dock of the School of Oceanography at University of Washington Seattle campus.